 Keeping Track of Your Health Information

-When you move to adult care, your chart or health record will stay at the clinic.
+When you move to adult care, your chart or health record will stay at the Alberta Children's Hospital.
 Your record has information about your medications, test results, treatments, and more.
-The doctors you see in adult care do not have easy access to this information.
+The doctors you see in adult care do not have easy access to all this information.
 If they have questions, they will look to you for the answers.
-For this reason, it's important that you keep track of your health information.
+For this reason, it's important that you learn to keep track of your health information.

 Some helpful tools: